AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 #### HTML ####

-The validator highlighted the followings errors across index.html and contact.html.
+The W3C CSS Validation Service.
+The validator highlighted the following warning for index.html.
+No other errors or warnings were found.

-All errors were fixed by making neccessary changes.
+* "Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections." - I decide not to 'fix' the issue this warning relates to.
+It relates to the title of the introduction section which is a h1 title.
+I decide to leave it as a h1 as it looks better like this when underneath the 'hero' carousel.

 #### CSS ####

-The W3C CSS Validation Service

-The validator highlighted the following errors in style.css;
+The W3C CSS Validation Service.
+The validator found the following errors.
+No toher warnings or erros were found.

-All errors were fixed by making necessary changes.

-The validator also highlighted 2 x Errors and 768 x Warnings relating to the bootstrap.min.css style sheet.
-I queried this with Student support and was advised that as I have no control over the Bootstrap style sheet as I am using a CDN to access the file, these were acceptable issues.
+* The validator highlighted 18 Errors and 768 Warnings relating to the bootstrap.min.css style sheet.
+I queried this with Tutor Support and was advised that these were acceptable issues as I have no control over the CDN-delivered Bootstrap style sheet.

 #### JavaScript ####

-I ran the following files though the JSHint validator;
+I ran my script.js file through the JSHint validator;

-store.js

 Once I configued the validator to accept jQuery and JavaScript ES6, no Errors were listed.